fayo786/fayo786/README.md

 - 💬 Ask me about html, css, javascript, or python.
 - 📫 How to reach me: nubeslol@3gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love animals!!!
+- ⚡ Fun fact: I love pets!!!

 <!--
 **fayo786/fayo786** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.